arstevens/goback/README.md

 # Goback
-A backup and program written in go that will automatically backup up a folder whenever the backup drive has been mounted
+A backup program written in go that will automatically backup up a folder whenever the backup drive has been mounted

 ## Installation